UnSplit: Data-Oblivious Model Inversion, Model Stealing, and Label Inference Attacks Against Split Learning: Experimental Results

 Figure \ref{fig:fsha_compare} displays the results of a comparison between UnSplit and FSHA \citep{pasquini_unleashing_2021} on the MNIST dataset.
-This comparison was performed with the ResNet \citep{he2015deep} architecture unlike the rest of our experiments.
-It can be observed that UnSplit performs comparably to FSHA until the FSHA adversary performs around 1,000 setup iterations.
-Note that the adversary in FSHA is stronger, with access to a dataset that follows a similar distribution to the training set.
-The FSHA attack becomes infeasible without such a dataset.
+UnSplit performs comparably to FSHA until the FSHA adversary performs around 1,000 setup iterations.
+Note that the FSHA adversary is stronger, with access to a dataset similar to the training set.
+FSHA becomes infeasible without such a dataset.